DawidWraga/davstack/packages/service/README.md

 export const mailAiGeneratedInvoice = authedService
 	.input(z.object({ to: z.string(), projectId: z.string() }))
 	.query(async ({ ctx, input }) => {
-		// each service is called directly, no API calls await checkSufficientCredits(ctx, { amount: 10 });
+		await checkSufficientCredits(ctx, { amount: 10 });

-		// The inputs / outputs are type safe and validated by Zod const pdf = await generatePdf(ctx, { html: project.invoiceHtml });
+		const pdf = await generatePdf(ctx, { html: project.invoiceHtml });

-		// Services are just functions - so no limitaitons of content types (eg files, streams, etc) await sendEmail(ctx, {
+		await sendEmail(ctx, {
 			to: input.to,
 			subject: 'Invoice',